eliavw/eliavw.github.io/_posts/2020-05-12-a-single-dog.md

 ---

 a single dog
-walking alone on a hot sidewalk of summer appears to have the power of ten thousand gods.
+walking alone on a hot sidewalk of
+summer
+appears to have the power
+of ten thousand gods.

 why is this?

-- Charles Bukowski